VLUXO/MyBBstatssign/README.md

 Place all three files(signstats.php, stats.png and roung.otf) in your forum root URL.
 Direct access to file signstats.php is disabled to access it directly remove the line 9 completely or add // at starting of line 9.

+Note: You are required to have all three files on your root folder for your forum as it is based on MyBB's Global core files.

 Result: